Slackware ARM on a Raspberry Pi

 But Slackware is +20 years old?

 A lot of people, Linux users included, believe that Slackware is 'too old' and 'too hard' to bother with in this modern age.
 Or they think Slackware is a dead (or dying) OS because nobody uses it or develops it anymore.
 This precept could not be further from the truth.
-Pat Volkerding, 'The Man', is still the main developer.
+Patrick Volkerding, 'The Man', is still the main developer.
 With over 20 years experience the Slackware Team have been providing a similar and familiar installer accompanied by a collection of basic administration tools that have more than proved themselves throughout the years.
 This means system administrators (i.e. you) don't have to re-educate themselves from scratch each time a distributor decides to deploy a new init system, again.
 Slackware *is* old (as far as the age of any operating system goes) but it's far from decrepit.
 In fact, Slackware is still one of the more secure Linux distributions available because updates and upgrades are only released when they are ready, after being thoroughly tested and proven.
 This ensures there are less errors and bugs in software releases, if any at all.
-People who say Slackware is, "Too old!" often mean to say it is really, "Too hard!" or, "Too much work!", perhaps because it requires a little more time and effort than they are willing to waste on pointing and clicking, or typing 'apt-get -y install' or 'yum update'.
+People who say Slackware is, "Too old!" or "Too hard!" often mean, "Too much work and effort!", perhaps because it requires a little more time and effort than they are willing to waste on pointing and clicking, or typing 'apt-get -y install' or 'yum update'.

 What about Slackware package management?

 Slackware allows users to carefully pick and choose which packages to install, so it has a much more neutral approach than most other Linux distributions.
 The package management system (pkgtool) does not track or manage dependencies, instead it relies on the system administrator to ensure that the system has all the supporting system libraries and programs required by any new packages.
 If any of these dependencies are missing you might not find out until the newly installed software is used.
 If a package is not included in the distribution, there's a good chance SlackBuilds.org has a build script for it.
-Alternatively, if not, you can simply compile your own.
+Alternatively, you always have the option to build your own packages.
 No other distribution makes building packages from source as easy as Slackware does.
 Incidentally, many people in the Linux community seem to think that a package manager must by definition include dependency checking.
 This doesn't mean that Slackware packages don't have dependencies, but rather the package manager doesn't check for them.
 While Slackware itself does not incorporate tools to resolve dependencies by automatically downloading and installing them, some community supported software tools do provide this function, similar to the way apt-get does for Debian and its derivatives.

 Support for Slackware